Hildebrand Law, P.C. mobile logo

 The Arizona Supreme Court affirmed the trial court judgment in part.
 It also reversed the judgment in part.
 The trial court must determine the Husband’s share of community support amounts expended during three years before the cross-claim was filed.

 If you have questions about non-parent suit for reimbursement of support in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona child support and family law attorneys have over 100 years of combined experience successfully representing clients in child support and family law cases.
+Our Arizona child support and family law attorneys have decades of combined experience successfully representing clients in child support and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.